jappeace/jappeaceApplication/content/nixos-encrypted-btrfs.md

 Just to make it detectable by the nix config generation script.

 ## Did I do everything right?
+The second time I ran trough this post everything went quite quickly, so I became skeptical.
-Doing this a second time my speed made me skeptical, to verify everything was sane I used the following commands.
+To verify everything was sane I used the following commands:
 ```bash
 mount | grep /mnt
 ls /mnt